Editorial by Wayne Sosin, President of Worksman Cycles

 Worksman Cycles has witnessed this trend for the past 25 years, seeing so many of the largest, well known factories close and seeing the workers that worked there having to adapt to this new reality.
 Many of these factories, foundries, mills, etc were customers for our Worksman Industrial Cycles.
 We have witnessed the steady and unmistakable decline in the number of USA factories and the number of factory workers.
 Factories close down and get replaced at best by warehouses or shopping centers, producing absolutely nothing.
 Worksman Cycles has been able to find other customers for our industrial cycles, while many suppliers of these factories simply disappeared.
 The ripple effect is amazing when factories close.
 Anyone who has visited towns such as Bethlehem PA can see the results of a Bethlehem Steel going bankrupt and closing.
 The rusting infrastructure of a company that once employed tens of thousands of workers is a memorial to what has happened and is continuing to happen to our US manufacturing economy.
 Truthfully, this field trip should be mandatory for every US citizen.

-Now consider the current state of our country and the economy including rising rate of unemployment, wage deflation, record numbers of home foreclosures, and bankruptcies.
+Now consider the current state of our country and the economy including rising dependency on imported products, supply chain nightmares, container rates increasing in costs by a factory of 6 times, and so much more working against our country's economic future. ,.
 This does not even take into consideration the human emotion that goes with this, such as hopelessness, depression and decrease self worth.